piton-package-manager/piton/README.md

 - Simplify unreasonably verbose pip commands such as `install --upgrade <package> >> requirements.txt` and `list --outdated` to more human friendly npm-like commands. `update`, `outdated`, `install --save`, etc

-PPM is also a strong proponent for microlibraries.
+Piton is also a strong proponent for microlibraries.
 Reusing productive code like what the Node community has done with Left-Pad is what python needs to move forward in the webscale era.

 ## Installation